409A Valuation Services: How to Choose the Right Provider

 (See 409A Valuation vs Preferred Share Price: Why They're Different for a detailed breakdown.)

-When comparing providers, be cautious if you encounter:
+When comparing providers, be cautious if you encounter any of these warning signs:

 A credible provider should be able to explain how the valuation is performed — not just how fast or how cheap it is.